bytefish/ODataAuthorization/samples/ODataAuthorizationSample/README.md

 `GET /odata/Customers(1)/Orders/(1)/$ref` | `(Customers.Read` or `Customers.ReadByKey`)
 `GET /odata/Customers(1)/Order` | (`Customers.Read` or `Customers.ReadByKey`) and (`Customers.ReadOrder` or `Orders.Read`)
 `GET /odata/Customers(1)/Order/Title` | (`Customers.Read` or `Customers.ReadByKey`) and (`Customers.ReadOrder` or `Orders.Read`)

-To test the app, run it and open Postman.
-In Postman add a header called `Permissions` and any of the permissions specified above in a comma-separated list (e.g. `Customers.Read, Customers.Insert`), then make requests to the endpoints above.
-If you hit an endpoint without adding its required permissions to the header, you should get a `403 Forbidden` error.